The Prosper Portal, now freely available to all, is the online hub for all developed content and resources.

 We recognise the critical role Principal Investigators have to play in nurturing postdoc potential and empowering postdocs to engage in meaningful career development.
 It's part of Prosper's role to collaborate with PIs, working with them to develop the resources, approaches and peer support they need to bring out the very best in their postdocs.

 Through our PI Network and related activities, we work with PIs to equip them with the tools and support they need to optimise their own researcher management practices, and to share best practice with other PIs (learn more about the role of Principal Investigators in Prosper).

 Prosper was launched in October 2019.
-In June 2020, we launched our initial set of development resources via the Prosper portal.
-These resources are organised around the three key themes of "Reflect", "Explore" and "Act” and include a suite of curated self-reflection and diagnostic tools, case studies from former postdocs, PIs and employers and resources which support postdocs to identify their skills and to showcase these to a range of employers.
+In June 2020, we launched our initial set of development resources via the prototype Prosper portal available just to our partner institutions.
+These resources were organised around the three key themes of "Reflect", "Explore" and "Act", and included a suite of curated self-reflection tools, case studies from former postdocs, PIs and employers, and resources which supported postdocs to idenify their skills and to showcase these to a range of employers.

-In March 2021, following an extensive recruitment and selection process, 53 University of Liverpool postdocs joined the first year-long Prosper Pilot.
-Participants gained access to a range of additional resources and initiatives, including individual and group coaching, commissioned development interventions across the key themes of "leadership", "creativity” and “communication” and insights into the broad range of career opportunities beyond academia curated around a set of "career clusters".
+In March 2021, following an extensive recruitment and selection process 53 University of Liverpool postdocs joined the first year-long Prosper pilot.
+Participants gained access to a range of additional resources and initiatives, including individual and group coaching, a peer buddy scheme, comissioned development interventions across the key themes of "leadership", "creativity", "communication", and insights into the broad range of career opportunities beyond academia curated around a set of "career clusters".

 Back to: Researcher Hub